 The following diagram shows an example of how to model SAP Interfaces in LeanIX:

-The basic composition of an SAP S/4HANA system is the same as with SAP ERP 6.0.
-Level 1 applications are used to model the respective SAP system (S/4HANA or S/4HANA Cloud) and Level 2 applications model the Line of Businesses (Finance, Sourcing and Procurement, Marketing, etc.) which is very similar to the modeling of SAP Modules as Level 2 applications.
+First of all, there is no major difference in modeling SAP S/4HANA in comparison to SAP ERP 6.0.
+Level 1 applications are used to model the respective SAP system (S/4HANA or S/4HANA Cloud), and Level 2 applications model the Line of Businesses (Finance, Sourcing and Procurement, Marketing, etc.), which is very similar to the modeling of SAP Modules as Level 2 applications.
 With the introduction of S/4HANA another business layer has been introduced, Fiori apps.
-Fiori apps can be moduled as Level 3 applications.
+We recommend modeling only Custom Fiori applications and adding them as Level 3 applications to LeanIX (see the section below for more information).
 Depending on the level of granularity that you want to model, you can either go for one, two, or three application levels.
-Our recommendation is to model your SAP landscape with at least two levels.
+Our recommendation is to model your SAP landscape with at least two levels:

 Please find in the following SAP S/4HANA import templates which can serve as a starting point for your own modeling.
 Our import templates focus on On-Premise, Cloud and Hybrid SAP S/4HANA deployments.
 The following diagrams represent a simplification of the import templates and are intended to provide you some best practices on how to model the different deployment models.

 Updated 16 days ago